uvanlp/llm-workshop-2024/instructions.md

 ## Lightning Talk

-- There will be two sessions.
+- When: There will be two sessions.
 Please find your assigned session and order below.
-- Length: each lightning talk will have **three** minutes.
+- Length: each talk **three** minutes.
 - Slides:
   - Must be a single PDF file.
-File name: [day1|day2]_order_LastName.pdf.
+File name: {day1|day2}_order_LastName.pdf.
 Example: day1_02_smith.pdf, day2_13_Ali.pdf.
   - Before __Thursday Oct.
 17, 11:59 PM__, upload the file via [this link](https://virginia.box.com/s/wt7s9uzftlan7uqf92ik4v7nvk7zqnfp)
   - Slide contents: you may reuse/re-organize your poster content (if there's one).
 Or create anew.
 - You do NOT have to bring your slides to the workshop.
 Session chairs will load everyone's slides to the presenting PC ahead of time.